 Campus, Full-time and Part-time

-Entry can be made to the course through holding at least a lower second class award (average of 60% or above marks) of BEng (Hons) or BSc (Hons) in Mechanical Engineering, Material Engineering or other related subject.
+Entry can be made to the course through holding a 2:2 in a related subject (average of 50% or above marks) of BEng (Hons) or BSc (Hons) in Mechanical Engineering, Material Engineering or other related subject.

 Applications from individuals with non-standard qualifications or relevant work / life experience who can demonstrate the ability to cope with and benefit from Master-level studies are welcome.
 If you have not studied recently you may need to undertake a Top-Up degree Entry programme first.